Nelson-Jnrnd/nelson-jnrnd.github.io/_posts/2023-02-25-Alpine-in-2024-A-Fresh-but-Rough-Start.md

 ## Preseason testing

-Alpine focused mainly on C1 and C3 tires, respectively the Hards and the softs for next week’s Bahrain Grand Prix.
+Alpine focused mainly on C1 and C3 tires, respectively the hards and the softs for next week’s Bahrain Grand Prix.
 It’s the only team bar McLaren that did not bring any tires softer than C3.
 This seems to be an intent of reducing the amount of variables during the test.
 And be ready to extract the most usable data out of the Grand Prix weekend as possible.

 <div class="image-container">
     <img src="{{ site.img_path }}/preseason_2023/tire_selection.jpeg" class="responsive-img-large">
 </div>
 As you can see on the following graphs the team mostly did very short runs perhaps as they experimented with the setup.
 Each strings of dots represent a stint (ignoring in and out laps) you can identify that the team pitted if two dots are not linked.

+For example Gasly's first and second outings in practice 1 were 2 laps long on the hard tire.
+The y-axis shows us that the second laps were more than 10 seconds slower suggesting a fast lap - cool lap run.
+This trend continued for the first 28 laps in which he entered the pits 9 times.
+It's only on its 10th outing that Pierre Gasly did 4 consecutive laps at full pace.

 <div class="image-container">
   <img src="{{ site.img_path }}/preseason_2023/day_1_gasly.png" class="responsive-img">